cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 date: 2021-01-10
 ---

-This is a _workshop_ designed for students visiting the Australian National University in January 2021!
+This is a _workshop_ designed for students visiting the Australian National University in January 2021.
+Here's the description:

-## Intro

-In this session you’ll try out some of the tools used in the ANU Laptop Ensemble for making music with code and have a computer music jam with a group!
+> In this session you’ll try out some of the tools used in the ANU Laptop Ensemble for making music with code and have a computer music jam with a group!
 We'll learn a bit about digital synthesis and algorithmic composition and how students in our laptop ensemble create new musical instruments using computing and creative skills.

 #  Making your Laptop into a Musical Instrument

 {:.info-box}